 Prior to her career in communications, Louise was editor across five online B2B financial and business titles for the publishing company Medianett.
 She also spent two years living in Mexico, working as a tutor and translator.

-Lucy works across Pagefield’s sectoral practice areas leading a range of accounts including Kellogg’s, The British Library, Airbnb and Motability.
+Lucy works across Pagefield’s sectoral practice areas leading a range of accounts including Kellogg’s, Discovery, Airbnb and Motability.

 Prior to working in communications, Lucy worked in local government at Cardiff City Council.
 She has a Politics degree from Bristol University and an MSc in Public Affairs from Brunel University, where she also guest-lectures on public affairs.